 If you don’t find what they are hoping for, then you have wasted half your life pursuing the ultimate goal of becoming the man of the century for all the ATHEISTS who inhabit planet earth.
 You were their last hope, because the stratospheric cost of this explorative fiasco prohibits anything of the sort being carried out ever again.
 They have caused trillions of dollars to be spent on the premise that earthlings will have another world to inhabit as we come closer to destroying ours.
 I’m sure the theoretical aliens out there would love to see that.

-NOTE: The time it would take to make a trip to the planet Mars is about 7 months.
+NOTE: The time it would take to make a trip to the planet Mars with current propulsion technology is about 7 months (3 months with pending advanced technology).
 It has an atmosphere about 100 times thinner than Earth’s.
 Temperature in outer space is -455 degrees Fahrenheit.
 Human survival on Mars would require living in artificial Mars habitats with complex life-support systems.
 One key aspect of this would be water processing systems.
 Being made mainly of water, a human being would die in a matter of days without it.
 You do the math.